Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Methods.md

 ```

 In the above example, we have created two instance variables named `name` and `age`.
 We have initialized the `name` and `age` variables to the `name` and `age` parameters of the `__init__()` method.
 We have printed the `name` and `age` variables using the `student1` object.
 The output shows that the `name` and `age` variables are unique to the object.
 We have created getter and setter methods for the `name` and `age` variables.
 We have called the getter and setter methods using the `student1` object.
 The output shows that the getter and setter methods are accessible through the `student1` object.
 We have printed the `name` and `age` variables using the getter methods.
 The output shows that the getter methods are accessible through the `student1` object.
 In the above example, we have used the setter method to validate the `age` variable that it must be greater than 18.
 If the `age` variable is less than 18, then it will print the message `Age must be greater than 18`.
 Otherwise, it will set the `age` variable to the `age` parameter of the `set_age()` method.

+## Conclusion
+In this tutorial, you have learned about methods in Python classes.
+Methods are functions defined within a class.
+They encapsulate behavior that is specific to instances of the class.
+Understanding methods is essential for effective object-oriented programming.
+Let's delve into the properties, advantages, and potential disadvantages of methods in Python classes.
+You have also learned about different types of methods in Python classes Like Instance Methods, Class Methods, Static Methods, Getter and Setter Methods.
+You have also learned about the properties, advantages, and potential disadvantages of methods in Python classes.
+For more information, visit the [Python Classes](https://docs.python.org/3/tutorial/classes.html) page.
+For more tutorials like this, visit the Python Central Hub.